esp-rs/book/src/overview/index.md

 > - ✅ - The feature is implemented or supported
 > - ⏳ - The feature is under development
 > - ❌ - The feature isn't supported
+> - ⚠️ - There is some support but the feature is discontinued

 | Chip     | `std` | `no_std` |
 | -------- | :---: | :------: |